The Message Trust: Ministry in prisons

 The Message was a founder member of the Reflex network in partnership with Youth For Christ, delivering ministry in prisons across the North West of England.
 Outreach workers engage mainly with young offenders between the ages of 18 and 21 but also with juvenile offenders aged 17 and under.
 Their work spans first-contact detached work on the prison wings through to help with resettlement back into the community in conjunction with the Message Community Hub (see below).

-Message Evangelism School
+Message School of Evangelism

 The Message School of Evangelism (formerly Genetik/Message Academy) is an annual gap-year programme for young people aged 17 and over who wish to train in Christian mission and youth work.
 Nearly 500 young leaders were trained by The Message between 2001 and 2018.
-The Message Academy course runs over 10 months and involves placements in The Message's community-based Eden projects and partner organisations.
+The Message School of Evangelism course runs over 10 months and involves placements in The Message's community-based Eden projects and partner organisations.
 Guest tutors have included Matt Redman.